The Giant's Causeway at sunset

 Drop by the

 Giant’s Causeway Visitor Centre for more on both the scientific and mythical reasons behind the Unesco World Heritage site.
 Don’t look down!

-Another highlight on this stretch of the Causeway Coastal Route
+Another highlight on this stretch of the Causeway Coastal Route is the vertigo-inducing

 Carrick-a-Rede rope bridge.
 The only connection point between two headlands, the bridge stretches across a gaping 80-foot chasm.
 In years gone by the bridge serviced local fisherman as they carefully carried their bumper salmon catch home.

 Today, the bridge couldn’t be safer and the rewards of gorgeous views of the Larrybane headland and Sheep Island are enough to inspire even the most cowardly!

 Just down the road in Ballintoy harbour is where HBO’s

 set up camp to shoot their ‘Iron Island’ scenes.
 In fact, scattered along the Causeway Coastal Drive you’ll come across several filming locations from the fantasy series.
 Game of Thrones